The-Academic-Observatory/academic-observatory-api/docs/api/api_rest.rst

 REST API Specification
 ----------------------------
-The REST API specification for managing and accessing data from the Observatory Platform.
+The REST API specification for managing and accessing data from academic-observatory-workflows.

 #TODO fix defining parameters with $ref
 #.. openapi:httpdomain:: openapi.yaml